MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-create-remote-network-vwan.md

 ---
 title: Simulate remote network connectivity using Azure vWAN
-description: Use Global Secure Access to configure Azure and Entra resources to create a virtual wide area network to connect to your resources in Azure. ms.service: global-secure-access ms.topic: how-to ms.date: 08/21/2024 ms.author: jayrusso
+description: Use Global Secure Access to configure Azure and Microsoft Entra resources to create a virtual wide area network to connect to your resources in Azure. ms.service: global-secure-access ms.topic: how-to ms.date: 10/02/2024 ms.author: jayrusso
 author: HULKsmashGithub
 manager: amycolannino